JackRoten-Suplari/ai_categorization/README.md

 ## Features

-- Extracts unique account names from transaction data
-- Uses Anthropic's Claude AI to categorize accounts
+- Uses Anthropic's Claude AI to categorize accounts and get vendor description
 - Processes accounts in batches for efficiency
 - Includes retry logic and error handling
 - Saves results to CSV for easy analysis